hannahdesmond/mastery-curriculum/chapter10/README.md

 puts some_variable
 ```

-The area of a program in which a variable can be read is called the variable **scope**. `def` and `class` are known as **scope gates**: when the program runs this instruction, it enters a new scope.
+The area of a program in which a variable can be read is called the variable **scope**. `def` and `class` are known as **scope gates**: when the program runs a line containing `def` or `class`, it enters a new scope.
 Variables defined inside this scope cannot be read outside of the scope gate.
 Variables defined outside of the scope gate cannot be read inside it.

 ```eval-ruby
 my_variable = 1